tedlanghorst/tedlanghorst.github.io/assets/projects/Sag.md

 ---

 Remote sensing of river discharge and suspended sediment concentration has seen big improvements in the past decade.
 It's now possible to combine these algorithms to use satellite images to estimate the sediment flux of a river.
-TThis project was the impetus for OpenOBS, after realizing I did not have the budget for even 1 deployable commercial turbidity sensor.
+This project was the impetus for OpenOBS, after realizing I did not have the budget for even 1 deployable commercial turbidity sensor.
 We have used these sensors extensively in the Sag, deploying 10-30 per year in order to monitor months of turbidity changes in high resolution.